ageller/GoldbergBennett_ISTPpt2/README.md

 ## Updates to the latentscope code

-I will include a .tgz file with the updated code.
+I will include a `latentscope_updated_code.tgz` file with the code from the latentscope `scripts` and `models` directories on my computer (some of which I've edited).
 Below is a description of the updates I made.

 - Error when trying to label the clusters using any transformer, 'pipeline' not defined.
 Looks like the developer forgot to import it...
 I edded `latentscope/models/providers/transformers.py` to add a line 56 : `from transformers import pipeline`, dito for `torch` .
 - updated the prompt in `scripts/label_clusters.py` to choose the `label_length` as an input and allow the LLM more tokens for the label.